Brush-Everard House

-The Brush-Everard House, also known as the Everard House and Thomas Everard House, was built by John Bush ca. 1718.
+The Thomas Everard House, also known as the Everard House and Brush-Everard House, was built by John Bush ca. 1718.
 One of the oldest houses in Virginia and in Williamsburg, it is located on the east side of Palace Green and next to the Governor's Palace.
 It is a "five-bay, timber framed, story-and-a-half house of hand-split weatherboard".

 18th century

-Bush, an immigrant from England, bought the property in 1717 and then began building the house.
+Brush, an immigrant from England, bought the property in 1717 and then began building the house.
 He was an early gunsmith in Williamsburg.
 The house was owned by Elizabeth Russell and her husband Henry Cary between 1729 and 1742.
 Cary had completed the Governor's Palace and built the President's House and chapel at the College of William & Mary.
 During the Carys' ownership, much of the wood trim and the elaborate stairway with "its elaborately turned balusters, sweeping handrails, and richly ornamented carving on the stair brackets" were added to the house.
 The house was bought by artist and dancer William Dering in 1742.

 About 1755, Thomas Everard purchased the front portion of the lot.
 He was elected mayor of Williamsburg two times and he was the clerk of the Committee of Courts of Justice at the House of Burgesses.
 Everard bought the rear portion of the property in 1773.
 In the early 1770s, Everard built a rear or south wing to the house.
 He also added wainscoting to the rooms on the first floor, wallpapered several rooms, and painted and carpeted the parlor.
 In 1782, there were six structures on the lot, including a kitchen, smokehouse, stables, privies, laundry, and a dairy.
 It has formal-style gardens behind the house and natural English landscape surrounding the pond.
 East of the house, there are ancient boxwoods, dating back to 1830.
 It is also known as the Governor John Page house.
 Page is believed to have had it as a townhouse.